 Don't miss out on a chance to study abroad during your time at Berkeley.
 20% of Berkeley Study Abroad participants are transfer students, and our goal is to increase the percentage every year.

 Congratulations on your acceptance to Cal!
 By attending Berkeley, you are also gaining access to hundreds of study and intern programs abroad.
-In order to make the most of this opportunity, we recommend that you:
+Plan early and strategically in order to make the most of this opportunity.
+To get started, we recommend you take these 3 easy steps:

 Transfer students must spend their first semester in residence at Berkeley, but can study abroad in any term (semester or summer) thereafter, including their last semester or summer if the senior residency requirement has been satisfied in a term prior to participation.